Active Substance: azacitidine

 What benefit has Vidaza shown during the studies?

 Vidaza was more effective than conventional care in extending survival.
 In the first study, patients receiving Vidaza survived for an average of 24.5 months, compared with 15.0 months in patients receiving conventional care.
 The effect of Vidaza was similar in all three diseases.

 What is the risk associated with Vidaza?

-The most common side effects with Vidaza in patients with myelodysplastic syndromes, CMML or AML (20 to 30% abnormal cells), which were seen in more than 60% of patients, are blood reactions including thrombocytopenia (low platelet counts), neutropenia (low levels of neutrophils, a type of white blood cell) and leucopenia (low white blood cell counts), side effects affecting the stomach and gut including nausea and vomiting, and injection site reactions.
-Side effects were similar in patients aged 65 years of older with AML (more than 30% abnormal cells).
+The most common side effects of Vidaza in more than 60% of patients with myelodysplastic syndromes, CMML or AML (20 to 30% abnormal cells) are blood reactions including thrombocytopenia (low platelet counts), neutropenia (low levels of neutrophils, a type of white blood cell) and leucopenia (low white blood cell counts), side effects affecting the stomach and gut including nausea and vomiting, and injection site reactions.
+Side effects were similar in AML patients with more than 30% abnormal cells.
 For the full list of all side effects reported with Vidaza, see the package leaflet.

 Vidaza must not be used in patients with advanced liver cancer or in women who are breastfeeding.
 For the full list of restrictions, see the package leaflet.